gurdeep7/upgrad/README.md

 # UpGrad - Clone

 >It is South Asia’s largest higher EdTech company.
-With the latest technology, pedagogy, industry partners and world-class faculty, we create immersive online learning experiences for our learners globally.
+With the latest technology, pedagogy, industry partners and world-class faculty, They create immersive online learning experiences for our learners globally.

 ## Hosted Platform